nalen-dev/product-crud/README.md

 ## Deployed

-Website is deployed in Vercel
+Website is deployed using Vercel

 Open [https://product-crud-blond.vercel.app/] to explore